 Method 1: Become a top-rated seller

-This is the cheapest way to get access to promoted listings.
+This is the cheapest way to get access to eBay promoted listings.
 Being a top-rated seller lets buyers know that you are reliable and known for exceptional customer service.
 So how do you win the title and get access to Promoted Listings on eBay?

 eBay assesses your performance on the 20th of each month.
 They look at service quality and your sales history for the month.
 If you qualify, they’ll automatically make you a top-rated seller.